- Taeniasis is an intestinal infection caused by adult tapeworms.

 - More than 80% of the world’s 50 million people who are affected by epilepsy live in low-income and lower-middle-income countries, many of which are endemic for T. solium infections in people and pigs.

-Taeniasis is an intestinal infection caused by two species of tapeworms.
+Taeniasis is an intestinal infection caused by 2 species of tapeworms.
 The most important human Taenia tapeworm infections are caused by Taenia solium (pork tapeworm) and T. saginata (beef tapeworm).

 Humans become infected with T. saginata when they consume beef which has not been adequately cooked.
 Taeniasis due to T. saginata usually has a minor impact on human health.